bio, personal story, values, & fun facts :)

 I decided to do some exploring and after a while, stumbled across social entrepreneurship through exposure to the Hult Prize Foundation after deciding to apply to become a Campus Director for Penn.
 From there, I realized just how much someone can do to make a difference in the world.

-From there, I applied for an M.S. in Nonprofit Leadership at Penn's School of Social Policy & Practice with the hope of creating something of my own to make a difference in the world by empowering youth to create impact.
+From there, I applied for an M.S. in Nonprofit Leadership at Penn's School of Social Policy & Practice (Class 2019) with the hope of creating something of my own to make a difference in the world by empowering youth to create impact.
 In March 2017, I was accepted.

 Sat next to the CEO at dinner